Oocraam/SPAMBot/README.md

 [![Discord](https://img.shields.io/badge/Chat-Discord-blue.svg)](https://discord.gg/JQeVxbQT5G)
 # SPAMBot
-**This project is abandoned, sorry but I don't have the time and will to continue adding new features.
+**This project is abandoned, sorry but I don't have the time and will to continue adding new features and I won't provide support.
 Feel free to PR and I'll review them.**

 A spamming bot for Minecraft thanks to [mineflayer](https://github.com/PrismarineJS/mineflayer).
 Mainly for Windows, not tested on other OS.